Department of Nutrition

 Introduction

-The Department of Nutrition is one of the top-ranked nutrition departments in the county.
-The curriculum offers a wide range of courses on the nutritional and epidemiological aspects of human diseases.
+The Department of Nutrition is one of the top-ranked nutrition departments in the country.
+The curriculum offers a wide range of courses on the nutritional, epidemiological, intervention, and policy aspects of human diseases.

 Advising